Welcome to Bluegrace Portuguese Water Dogs.

 Based north of Melbourne, Australia, we have been involved in this breed since 1997.
 There are a number of pages to explore here, and for those of you interested in getting involved with the breed, we are enthusiasts happy to meet with you, share our knowledge, and show you our dogs.
 And if you do visit, if you’ve been able to read through all or most of this website, that will give us a big step up on our discussions.

-At this stage we have no puppies available.
-Both our litters from this year were fully reserved before they were born.
+Both our litters earlier from this year were fully reserved before they were born.
 Say hi to this cute little guy.
 This was taken about 20 mins after he was born, and he going to a lovely couple who already have one of our beautiful girls.

 Our pups are $2400 for black pups.
 We do not release the pups until 12 weeks of age, and that price includes both the C3 and C5 vaccination at the appropriate time, chips, and desexing.
 Our pups are not available undesexed unless you are intending to show the dog.